|

 • Process peppers and salt in food processor.
 Add the peppers and salt to a food processor and blend until it is a chunky consistency, like a fine salsa.
 The mixture should become moist, as the salt draws the water from the peppers.

-• Pack the mixture into a glass jar and cover.
+• Pack the mixture into a glass jar.
 Pack the pepper and salt mixture into a jar, leaving about 1/2-1 inch of headspace at the top.
-Use a spoon to push down the mixture and get all the trapped air out.
-Cover with either a self-burping lid (recommended), or a normal ball jar lid with a seal.
+Use a spoon to push down the mixture and get all air pockets out.
+Cover with either a self-burping lid (highly recommended), or a normal ball jar lid with a seal.
 Sealed lids require burping (see below).

 • Place jar in a dimly lit room at 65-75°F. Fermentation happens naturally, as bacteria consume the carbohydrates in the jalapeño peppers, creating lactic acid.
 The warmer it is, the faster fermentation will happen (up to about 80°F).